juanovt10/tracktales-blog/README.md

 ### Imagery

-The three hero images were obtained from a free stock photo platform to capture attention regarding the main purpose of the web application: travel.
+The six hero images were obtained from a free stock photo platform to capture attention regarding the main purpose of the web application: travel.

 ### Agile methodology